fattorilab/vr-navigation-tasks/Docs/scripts_docs/Data_saving.md

     ```
   </details>

-- Add an entry to the database;
+- Add an entry to the database.
   <details>
     <summary>Inspect code</summary>